lemrey/sdk-nrf/samples/matter/light_bulb/README.rst

     :end-before: matter_door_lock_sample_button1_end

 Button 2:
-    * On nRF52840 DK, nRF5340 DK, and nRF21540 DK: Changes the light bulb state to the opposite one.
+    * On nRF52840 DK, nRF5340 DK, nRF21540 DK, and nRF54L15 PDK: Changes the light bulb state to the opposite one.
     * On nRF7002 DK:

       * If pressed for less than three seconds, it changes the lock state to the opposite one.